HMProenca/SSDpp-numeric/README.md

 ## Versioning

-A new version revamped version of this software is due very soon!
+A new revamped version of this software is due very soon!

 ## Contact the author